shivam1549/shivam1549/README.md

 <h1>Hi 👋 There</h1>

-🎓 I am Shivam Verma, a Full Stack End Web Developer (specializing in PHP).
+🎓 I am Shivam Verma, a Web Developer (specializing in PHP).
 I completed my Bachelor in Electronics & Instrumentation Engineering in 2019.

  <h3>🚀 About me</h3>